CS-SE6356-2/a4-007-team_2/README.md

 Test Case 3: Test that adding an item will increment the item count.

 Test Case 4: Test that adding an item will correctly update the balance.

+Test Case 5: Test that removing an item will correctly update the item count.